ariopulse/Ario-Enhancement-Proposal/AGEP-Commits.md

 - 📚 : Add, edit or modify documents
 - 📦 : Update repo from other source
 - 🔙 : Backward to the older commits
+- 🤝 : Merge a branche to main branch

 Remember to use these emojis for every commit, they are very very helpful.